MicrosoftDocs/power-platform/power-platform/admin/support-environment.md

 ### What is a support environment?

--  It is an environment created in your tenant by Microsoft for purposes of preventing, detecting, or repairing problems affecting the operation of your online service.
+- It is an environment created in your tenant by Microsoft under your direct instructions, for purposes of preventing, detecting, or repairing problems affecting the operation of your online service.
 - It does not require any additional non-production environment to be purchased.
 - The database size of a support environment does not count towards your storage limit.
 - It resides in the same regional datacenter as your source environment.
+- Support environments are protected by the same administrative and technical measures implemented by Microsoft to protect your production environment.

 ### What data is in a support environment?

 - When a support environment is initially created by Microsoft, it contains no customer data or customizations.
 - System admins manage support environments in the Power Platform admin center.
 - System admins can [copy an environment](copy-environment.md) to a support environment, and then choose whether to provide a [Minimal](copy-environment.md#copy-over-everything) or a [Full](copy-environment.md#copy-over-customizations-and-schemas-only) copy of their environment.
-- System admins must consent to providing a copy of their data to Microsoft.
+- Prior to provisioning, system admins must consent to providing a copy of their data to Microsoft.

 ### Who has access to a support environment?